Hashemites: World War I and the Arab Revolt

 Faisal, Hussein's third son, played an active role in the revolt as commander of the Arab army, while the overall leadership was placed in the hands of his father.
 The idea of an Arab uprising against the Ottoman Empire was first conceived by Abdullah.
-Only after gradual and persistent nudging did Abdullah convince his father, the conservative Sharif of Mecca, to move from the idea of home rule of a portion of Arabia within the Ottoman Empire to complete and total independence of the entire Empire's Arab provinces.
+Only after gradual and persistent nudging did Abdullah convince his father, the conservative Sharif of Mecca, to move from the idea of home rule of a portion of Arabia within the Ottoman Empire to complete independence of the entire Empire's Arab provinces.
 Hussein recognized the necessity of breaking away from the Empire in the beginning of 1914 when he realized that he would not be able to complete his political objectives within the framework of the Ottomans.
 To have any success with the Arab revolt, the backing of another great power was crucial.

 Hussein regarded Arab unity as synonymous with his own kingship.
 He aspired to have the entire Arabian Peninsula, the region of Syria, and Iraq under his – and his descendants' – rule.
 After a year of fruitless negotiation, Sir Henry McMahon conveyed the British government's agreement to recognize Arab independence over an area that was much more limited than that to which Hussein had aspired.
 The Arab revolt, an Anglo-Hashemite plot in its essence, broke out in June 1916.
 Britain financed the revolt and supplied arms, provisions, direct artillery support, and experts in desert warfare including the soon to be famous T. E. Lawrence.
 The Hashemites promised more than they were able to deliver, and their ambitious plan collapsed.
 There were only a small number of Syrian and Iraqi nationalists who joined under the Sharifan banner while others remained loyal to the Ottoman sultan.

 Sharif Hussein bin Ali rebelled against the rule of the Ottomans during the Arab Revolt of 1916.
 For Hashemite contribution to the Allied forces effort to bring down the Ottoman Empire, Britain promised its support for Arab independence.
 However, the McMahon–Hussein correspondence left territorial limits governing this promise obscurely defined leading to a long and bitter disagreement between the two sides.